reproducible-reporting/btrup/README.md

 BtrUp is written by Toon Verstraelen.
 Most of the magic in BtrUp is provided by two great tools:

-- BtrUp assume your data resides in a [Btrfs](https://docs.kernel.org/filesystems/btrfs.html) file system volume, which is used by BtrUp to create snapshots.
+- BtrUp assumes your data resides in a [Btrfs](https://docs.kernel.org/filesystems/btrfs.html) file system volume, which is used by BtrUp to create snapshots.
 - Backups of the snapshots are made with [Borg](https://www.borgbackup.org/).